isumix/odict/README.md

 ### isDict

-Check if value is dictionary:
+Check if value is a dictionary:

 ``` lang-js
 isDict(people); // true